10+ Best Global Payroll Services for International Companies

 We’ll now expand into one of the points we touched upon above— what are your alternatives if you decide that global payroll software is not the way to go for you just yet?
 Mainly, these are the two following:

-- Payroll services: Most of the vendors we mentioned offer a combination of payroll services and a platform to manage and keep track of them.
+- Global payroll services: Most of the vendors we mentioned offer a combination of payroll services and payroll software tools to manage and keep track of them.
 But of course, you could also opt for partnering with a company and letting them take care of it themselves.
 This requires you to get more familiar with each kind of payroll service and the fees they charge.
 It will also require much more direct communication with those payroll professionals.

 - Money transfer companies: The other option is to just solve the issue of an international money transfer.
 Suppose your contractors overseas are okay with handling taxes & benefits themselves.
 In that case, this can be a less costly and time-consuming option, particularly helpful while you figure out what to do in the long term.